The Divorce Attorneys You Want on Your Side

 Adultery: In Maryland, having a sexual relationship with anyone aside from one’s spouse is considered valid grounds for an absolute divorce.

-Criminal conviction: Conviction of a felony or misdemeanor (if the sentence is at least three years long and the person has already served one year) may be grounds for absolute divorce.
+Criminal conviction: Conviction of a felony or misdemeanor (if the sentence is at least three years long and the person has already served one year) may be grounds for absolute divorce in the state of Maryland.

 Insanity: In cases where one spouse has been confined to a facility for at least three years to address mental health issues, the remaining spouse may file for an absolute divorce.